Brother gets life for 'honour killing' of Pakistan social media star

-The brother of Pakistani social media star Qandeel Baloch was on Friday convicted of her murder and sentenced to life in prison in the patriarchal country's highest-profile "honour killing".
+The brother of Pakistani social media star Qandeel Baloch was on Friday sentenced to life in prison for her murder -- the patriarchal country's highest-profile "honour killing".

 Her brother Muhammad Waseem was arrested.
 Days later he told a press conference that he had no remorse over what he did, saying that "of course" he had murdered his sister and that her behaviour had been "intolerable".

-His lawyer, Sardar Mehmood, told AFP the court in the eastern city of Multan had found his client guilty and sentenced him to life imprisonment, in a long-awaited verdict.
+His lawyer, Sardar Mehboob, told AFP the court in the eastern city of Multan had found his client guilty and sentenced him to life imprisonment, in a long-awaited verdict.

 "Inshallah (God willing), he will be acquitted by a high court," he said.

+Five others were acquitted by the court, including an Islamic cleric Mufti Abdul Qavi who had been embroiled in controversy with Baloch months ahead of her death.

+"We are distraught by this verdict.
+The government is still enslaved to the whites and is bowing to their rules," said Baloch's brother Aslam Shaheen, who was among the acquitted.

-Earlier, Baloch's mother Anwar Mai told AFP she had hoped her son would be acquitted.
+Earlier, Baloch's mother Anwar Mai told AFP she had hoped her son Waseem would also be acquitted.

 "He is innocent.
 She was my daughter and he is my son," she said.